 The only on-shore land owned or occupied by the Authority is the wooden Harbour Office building on The Quay at Burnham.
 The authority also holds a shipping container on annual licence, used for general storage at Fambridge Yacht Haven Marina.
 CHA also leases from the Crown Estate an area of riverbed at Hullbridge, used for yacht moorings.

 The Authority owns Freehold substantial areas of the bed of R. Crouch (but by no means all of it) and some small areas of the bed of R. Roach.
 This land is partially let to tenants for various purposes including yacht moorings, mussel and oyster cultivation, Firing Range Safety (Foulness Range), nature conservation (Dengie foreshore) etc. Income from the Authority’s owned land is applied to the Authority’s general funding and therefore effectively goes to reduce harbour charges.

-The Authority employs five permanent staff, the Harbour Master who is full-time, two administration staff and two launch/pilot boat staff, one of whom is full-time.
+The Authority employs five permanent staff, the Harbour Master who is full-time, three administration staff and one launch/pilot boat member of staff.
 A Property Adviser (an independent Chartered Surveyor) is retained to advise on property matters.
 Legal Services are purchased from Essex County Council on a commercial basis.

 The Authority owns/operates no vehicles.
-It owns a 29’ Seaward fast patrol launch ‘Watchful’ and a 42′ Pilot boat ‘Crouch Trident’, a 5.2m Patrol RIB and another smaller RIB for upriver patrolling.
+It owns a 29’ Seaward fast patrol launch ‘Watchful’, a 42′ Pilot boat ‘Crouch Trident’, and a XS-545 Deluxe 5.45m RIB for upriver patrolling.